skunkiferous/WeeklyRecurringTasks/README.md

 - DAILY: Clone a task, annotated with this tag and reaching due date, to the next day.
 - WEEKLY: Clone a task, annotated with this tag and reaching due date, to the next week (in 7 days).
 - BIWEEKLY: Clone a task, annotated with this tag and reaching due date, to the over next week (in 14 days).
+- MONDAY/TUESDAY/WEDNESDAY/THURSDAY/FRIDAY/SATURDAY/SUNDAY: Clone a task, annotated with this tag and reaching due date, to the next week (in 7 days).